Ising model on random triangulations of the disk: phase transition: Peeling processes and perimeter processes

-Denote $\tilde\steps = \{\cp,\cm\}\cup\{\lp,\lm,\rp,\rn:\ k\ge 0\}$.
-The peeling process along the leftmost interface $\iroot$ is constructed by iterating this face-revealing operation, yielding an increasing sequence $\nseq \emap$ of \emph{explored maps}.
-We can use this sequence as the definition of the peeling process.
+We can use the sequence of explored maps $\nseq\emap$ as the definition of the peeling process as follows.
 At each time $n$, the explored map $\emap_n$ consists of a subset of faces of $\bt$ containing at least the external face and separated from its complementary set by a simple closed path.
 We view $\emap_n$ as a bicolored triangulation of a polygon with a special uncolored, not necessarily triangular, internal face called the \emph{hole}.
 It inherits its root and its boundary condition from $\bt$.
 The complement of $\emap_n$ is called the \emph{unexplored map at time $n$} and denoted by $\umap_n$.
 It is a bicolored triangulation of a polygon.
 Notice that $\umap_n$ may be the edge map, in which case $\emap_n$ is simply $\bt$ in which an edge is replaced by an uncolored digon.
 This may, however, only happen at the last step of the peeling process.

-To iterate the peeling, one needs a rule that chooses one of the two unexplored regions, when the peeling step separates the unexplored map into two pieces.
-Here, we assume that the boundary contains no target vertex which determines the unexplored part (this case is treated separately in the sequel).
-In this case, we choose the unexplored region with greater number of \< boundary edges (in case of a tie, choose the region on the right).
-This in particular guarantees that when $q=\infty$ and $p<\infty$, we will choose the unbounded region as the next unexplored map.